linndfors/N-gram_words-prediction/README.md

 * [Historical Newspapers Yearly N-grams and Entities Dataset](https://data.bris.ac.uk/data/dataset/dobuvuu00mh51q773bo8ybkdz): Yearly time series for the usage of the 1,000,000 most frequent 1-, 2-, and 3-grams from a subset of the British Newspaper Archive corpus, along with yearly time series for the 100,000 most frequent named entities linked to Wikipedia and a list of all articles and newspapers contained in the dataset (3.1 GB)

+* [Brown corpus](http://www.sls.hawaii.edu/bley-vroman/brown_corpus.html): the Brown corpus (full name  Brown University Standard Corpus of Present-Day American English) was the first text corpus of American English.
+The original corpus was published in 1963–1964 by W. Nelson Francis and Henry Kučera (Department of Linguistics, Brown University Providence, Rhode Island, USA).

+The corpus consists of 1 million words (500 samples of 2000+ words each) of running text of edited English prose printed in the United States during the year 1961 and it was revised and amplified in 1979.

 * Other useful datasets for NLP can be found [here](https://github.com/niderhoff/nlp-datasets)

 ### Additional material